pschool-in/curriculum/content/grammar/new-topics/simile.md

  ```

  ```
  Ram's as *blind* as a bat.
-He really needs to get some glasses.
+He needs to get some glasses.
  Ramya is as *busy* as a bee.
 She works a lot.
  Varun is as *sick* as a dog.
 Poor guy!
 He caught the flu yesterday.
  Marry is as *happy* as a lark.
 She is finally getting her new car.